 How is the surgery performed?

-Following surgery, you may have soreness and irritation in your eye for few days for which antibiotic and steroid combination eye drops may be recommended.
-You may also have redness of the eye which usually resolves over the time.
-Pterygium may recur after few weeks or months of surgery.
-You can return to your normal activities within 1 or 2 weeks after surgery.
-Use the eye drops and take protective measures as directed by your doctor.
+What are the tips for post-operative care?Following surgery, there may be soreness and irritation in your eye for few days.
+Antibiotic and anti-inflammatory eye drops are prescibed to prevent infection adn assist with healing.
+There may also be redness of the eye which usually resolves over time.
+You can return to your normal activities within 1 week after surgery.